picomet/picomet/docs/source/comet.rst

 Comet
 =====

+Comet is a template system for Picomet.

-The ``picomet.backends.picomet.PicometTemplates`` class implements Picomet's template backend API for Django.
+The ``picomet.backends.picomet.PicometTemplates`` class implements the template backend for Django.

+The :ref:`picomet/comet.js <cometjs>` module provides comet templates it's client side SPA(Single Page Application) capabilities with the help of `Alpinejs <https://alpinejs.dev>`_.

 Layout
 ------